CS5520FeinbergSpring2024/team-project-group3/README.md

 Changes:
 - New edits/malformed XML caused immediate crashes in Login page landscape layout; rebuilt cleaner, bug-free layout

+April 9

+Fixed:
+- Unable to register or login new users due to private Firestore permissions.
+Loosened permissions to allow for registration

+New Todos:
+- Filling out registration page with an already-used email should notify user of such rather than vague error
+- Beautify PetOwnerViewActivity
+- Fix pages linked to PetOwnerViewActivity; all appear blank with exception of View Pets, which has no effect.
+Ensure data exists for these pages, beautify, etc.

 ### Dakota's work Log
 (March 29th - March 30th) summary: